Throupy/Throupy/README.md

 <div align="center">

-  I'm an engineer with a strong focus on cybersecurity, automation, and full-stack development.
+  I'm an engineer with a strong focus on cybersecurity, hardware, and automation.

   Socials:<br>